Driving with Regulation: Trustworthy and Interpretable Decision-Making for Autonomous Driving with Retrieval-Augmented Reasoning: Related Work

 \subsection{Retrieval-Augmented Generation}

-Retrieval-Augmented Generation (RAG) \cite{lewis2021retrieval} addresses LLM hallucinations and improves information retrieval accuracy by combining neural retrieval with a sequence-to-sequence generator, producing outputs based on relevant documents.
-Recent studies \cite{pmlr-v162-borgeaud22a, nakano2022webgpt} have demonstrated RAG's effectiveness in enhancing LLM accuracy and factual correctness across domains like current events, language modeling, and open-domain question answering.
-These findings elicit RAG's potential for enhancing LLM-based autonomous driving systems' compliance with traffic regulations.
-Its dynamic retrieval capability \cite{lewis2021retrieval} enables real-time access to region-specific traffic rules, addressing the challenge of adapting to diverse regulatory environments.
-The enhanced factual grounding provided by RAG \cite{pmlr-v162-borgeaud22a} can reduce hallucinations in LLMs, mitigating the risk of fabricating or misapplying traffic rules.
-RAG's ability to handle complex and contextual information \cite{nakano2022webgpt} is well-suited for interpreting nuanced traffic regulations with multiple conditions or exceptions.
-Furthermore, the transparency inherent in RAG's retrieval process can improve the interpretability of decision-making in autonomous driving systems, a crucial factor for regulatory compliance and public trust.
+Retrieval-Augmented Generation (RAG) \cite{lewis2021retrieval} addresses LLM hallucinations by combining neural retrieval with sequence-to-sequence generation based on relevant documents.
+Recent studies \cite{pmlr-v162-borgeaud22a, nakano2022webgpt} have demonstrated significant improvements in LLM accuracy and factual correctness across domains.
+For autonomous driving systems, RAG's dynamic retrieval capability \cite{lewis2021retrieval} enables real-time access to region-specific traffic rules, while its enhanced factual grounding \cite{pmlr-v162-borgeaud22a} reduces the risk of fabricating or misapplying regulations.
+Additionally, RAG's ability to handle complex contextual \cite{nakano2022webgpt} is well-suited for interpreting nuanced traffic regulations with multiple conditions, and its inherent transparency improves decision-making interpretability, crucial for regulatory compliance and public trust.